Police tactical group: History

 State and territory police maintained 'tactical' or 'emergency' squads consisting of officers trained to use specialist equipment and weapons as far back as 1945, although known by varying names.
-These quadss consisted mainly of detectives and had limited capability and funding.
+These squads consisted mainly of detectives and had limited capability and funding.
 The 1978 Sydney Hilton bombing, where a CHOGM event was being conducted at that time, saw the formation of the Standing Advisory Committee on Commonwealth and State Co-operation for Protection Against Violence (SAC-PAV).
 Prior to this, Australia had no formal mechanisms to respond to terrorism.
 SAC-PAV provided national consistency across all jurisdictions and made several recommendations, including that all states and territories maintain a specialist police unit trained for counter-terrorist and hostage rescue situations.
 These units were initially known as a 'police assault group' in line with the Australian Defence Force nomenclature with their then-recently created Tactical Assault Groups.
 This saw the formalisation of many state and territory tactical units with the standardisation of all police groups in respect to training, equipment and the desired level of response.

 In 2001, SAC-PAV was renamed to the National Counter-Terrorism Committee and in 2012, with New Zealand joining, to the Australia-New Zealand Counter-Terrorism Committee (ANZCTC).